asanwar2/asif-anwar-portfolio/undergraduate-research/subcritical-pile/README.md

 This project involved modeling and characterizing the behavior of the Purdue University subcritical pile

 ## Project Overview
-- Investigated neutron multiplication in a subcritical assembly
+- Investigated neutron multiplication in the Purdue subcritical assembly
 - Analyzed the influence of source strength, material configuration, and moderation
 - Prepared a technical report summarizing experimental setup and theoretical models